sciZer0/7/v/README.md

 750 VTT —> $1,500,000  at the 3rd milestone

 Plus, the 30% total amounts of VTT of vacant positions of Contributors are also  equally distributed among current Contributors that might result in an additional amount of up to ***925 VTT*** to each Contributor during just the 1st year of the launch of the blockchain, for example.

+And, the 3 fundamental insights are the following,

+* there is no way for VTT but to go up because anything else is inflationary and only VTT is with the constantly-increasing scarcity

+* there is no top to Unicorn  🦄 because there is no bottom for fiat money

+* hundreds of millions of people will always find a way to financially support 400 useful people.

 <br>